mike235711/Chess-Engine/README.md

 * A function that evaluates positions (Possibly a neural network)
 * An algorithm that searches in the variations and chooses the best

-I have created my own move generator, taking into account alll the rules of chess and implementing an idea I had of making use of the symmetries of the chess board.
+I have created my own move generator, taking into account all the rules of chess and implementing an idea I had of making use of the symmetries of the chess board.
 Speed in this part of the engine is essential because the engine will have to calculate many variations and chess is usually played with time limtis. *Since python is not the fastest programming language in the future I will rewrite this in C++.*

 When evaluating positions, my idea is to use a neural network.
 Since speed is very important we can't use any neural network to evaluate positions, there are a special type of nerual networks called efiiciently updatable neural networks (NNUE) which are fast enough for chess engines and can be trained to evaluate positions to a very high level.